tc39/proposal-temporal/docs/datetime.md

 ### datetime.**daysInMonth** : number

 The `daysInMonth` read-only property gives the number of days in the month that the date falls in.
-This is 28, 29, 30, or 31, depending on the month and whether the year is a leap year.
+For the ISO 8601 calendar, this is 28, 29, 30, or 31, depending on the month and whether the year is a leap year.

 Usage example:
 ```javascript